sowmyamanojna/CS6910-Deep-Learning-Assignment-2/README.md

 The code for evaluating this model on the test set (Q4 (a)), visualizing test images (Q4 (b)) and visualizing kernels (Q4 (c)) is also included in the same notebook.

 ### 2) Q5 (Guided backpropogation)
+The gradient for relu activation is redefined.
+The saved model is loaded and guided backpropogation is performed.
+The gradient images are visualized.

 ## Part-B Using Pre-trained Models for Image Classification